Punya Nagari

 Punya Nagari is a Marathi language daily newspaper published in Maharashtra.
 It was established in 1999 by Muralidhar Shingote.
 According to the Audit Bureau of Circulations, its average circulation is 416,625.
-Punya Nagari newspaper is published from Mumbai, Nashik, Nanded, Pune, Ahmednagar, Thane, Nagpur, Dhule, Jalgaon, Kolhapur, Latur, Akola, Amravati, Aurangabad, Satara and Solapur.
+Punya Nagari newspaper is published from Mumbai, Nashik, Nanded, Pune, Ahilyanagar, Thane, Nagpur, Dhule, Jalgaon, Kolhapur, Latur, Akola, Amravati, Chhatrapati Sambhaji Nagar, Satara and Solapur.

+History

+Baba Shingote (Murlidhar Shingote), the founder of Punya Nagari, reached Mumbai for work and business after dropping out school.
+Initially he selling fruit, then worked with Buwasheth Dangat and sell newspaper.

+In 1994, Shingote started an evening daily newspaper named Mumbai Chaufer.
+Followed by Aapala Vartahar, Yasobhoomi, Karnataka Malla, Tamil Times, Hindmata and in 1999 he started Punya Nagari.